DEFRA/est-mit-invoice-importer/README.md

 It reads the bulk invoice csv file to be imported from blob storage, checks it for validation errors, parses it into invoice objects and sends the validated invoice data onto the invoice service.

-## Local dev
-For local dev, use the storage emeulator `Azurite` for queues

 ## Entry Queue
 The function app requires:
 - Queue name: `rpa-mit-invoice-importer`